absolunet/docs-node-ioc/src/docs/04_basics/04_views/en.md

 Then, a view in this namespace can be rendered by using the `namespace::view.name` syntax.

 Given the `~/ioc/views/pages/foo/bar.html` file, we would render it with `home::pages.foo.bar` name.
-That will prevent conflict between your application pages and the home directory pages.
+That will prevent conflict between your application pages, and the home directory pages.